ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 An output that is similar to the following example is displayed:

 ```
-ksysmgr -t discover wg Maheshwari_WG
+ksysmgr discover wg vmrm_rhel_WG
-04:49:54 Running discovery on Workgroup Maheshwari_WG this may take a few minutes...
+04:10:41  Running discovery on Workgroup vmrm_rhel_WG, this may take a few minutes...
+        04:10:54  Discovery has started for Workgroup vmrm_rhel_WG
+        04:10:54  Discovery has started for VM vmrm_rhel
+        04:11:09  Discovery for VM vmrm_rhel is complete
+        04:11:09  Replication enablement for volumes has started for VM vmrm_rhel
+        04:11:12  Replication enablement for volumes has completed for VM vmrm_rhel
+        04:11:12  Backup VM creation has started for VM vmrm_rhel
+        04:11:12  Network Configuration has completed for VM vmrm_rhel
+        04:11:43  Backup VM vmrm_rhel_BackUp creation has completed
+        04:11:43  Backup VM configuration update has started for VM vmrm_rhel_BackUp
+        04:12:05  Backup VM configuration update has completed for VM vmrm_rhel_BackUp
+        04:12:05  Discovery for Workgroup vmrm_rhel_WG is complete
+        04:12:05  Replication is going on in background.
+Please use "ksysmgr query Workgroup <wgname> status monitor=yes " to track the progress of the operation.
-04:51:52 Discovery has finished for Maheshwari_WG
+04:12:05  Discovery has finished for vmrm_rhel_WG
 1 out of 1 managed VMs have been successfully discovered
 ```